 During the Gorbachev years, Platon Makovski and his four buddies are university students who jump on the private capitalism movement.
 Fast-forward 20 years, Platon finds himself the richest...
 See full summary »

 Somewhere in Northern Russia in a small Russian Orthodox monastery lives an unusual man whose bizarre conduct confuses his fellow monks, while others who visit the island believe that the man has the power to heal, exorcise demons and foretell the future.

 During the bloody war in Chechnya, a British couple and two Russian soldiers are taken hostage by Chechen rebels.
 Two of the hostages are then released to bring the money for the British woman who is forced to wait for the ransom.

 The beauty of this movie is that you, as the reader of the subtitles, are the only one who knows what is going on.
 The woman and the two men all speak different languages.
 It is a comedy of errors up until the end.

-Based on A. Galych's play "Matrosskaya Tishina", "Papa" tells a story of a Jewish father who dreamed of seeing his son perform on a stage in front of huge audiences, he dreamed of seeing him as the greatest violinist of his time.
-To achieve the goal he taught his son Dodik how to play the violin from the yearly age.
-When Dodik grew up he left the small town he and his father lived in to study in the Moscow Conservatory leaving his past behind.
-But one day he has to choose either to loose his father or everything he has achieved.Written by
+This film derives from A. Galych's play, "Matrosskaya Tishina," "Papa" tells a story of a Jewish father who dreams of seeing his son perform on stage in front of huge audiences, dreams of seeing him as the greatest violinist of his time.
+To achieve this goal, he teaches his son Dodik how to play the violin from an early age.
+When Dodik grows up he leaves the small town he and his father lived in to study in the Moscow Conservatory, leaving his past behind.
+But one day he has to choose either to lose his father or everything he has achieved.Written by

 1 of 1 people found this review helpful.